Daniel-KM/Omeka-S-module-Internationalisation/README.md

 - Add links for easier browsing between translated pages.
 - Add a button to duplicate a site (item pool, pages and navigation, relations).
 - Add a button to apply settings of another site (except language).
+- Add automatic setection of the site with the browser language.

 Warning